ehForwarderBot/efb-mp-instantview-middleware/README.md

 **Middleware ID**: `catbaron.mp_instantview`

-The middleware ID was `catbaron.mp_instantview` before version 0.3.0.
+The middleware ID was `catbaron.mp_instanceview` before version 0.3.0.
 Please take care of it, especially please remeber to update the configure file of EFB (`$HOME/.ehforwarderbot/profiles/default/config.yaml`).

 **MPInstantViewMiddleware** is a middleware of EFB enable instant view for articles of official accounts.